pixpilot/scaffoldfy/packages/scaffoldfy/README.md

 # @pixpilot/scaffoldfy

-A flexible and powerful template initialization utility for automating project setup, cleanup, and configuration tasks.
+A flexible and powerful task automation utility for project setup, cleanup, and configuration.

 ## Features